All Episodes

 Yes, I wanted to remind you, Rush, is the reason that we intelligent people know that he wasn't talking about President Bush is because Bush graduated with better grades than Kerry did.

-Yeah, we've we've been through all that.
+Yeah, we've been through all that.

-Uh yeah, here I have I let me I have the story here.
+I have the story here.

 Kerry was the candidate often portrayed as intellectual and complex while Bush was the populist who mangled his sentences.

-But newly released records show that Bush and Kerry had a virtually identical uh grade average at Yale University.
+But newly released records show that Bush and Kerry had a virtually identical grade average at Yale University.

-Um yeah, he he he did go to Yale.
+Yeah, he did go to Yale.

-He's skull and bones, he's part of the secret society.
+He's part of the secret society.

 There is formal education, which obviously has its value, but then there's average daily common sense intelligence.